Why Linux is a better OS for a computer PC desktop than Windows

 Buy a Linux PC

 You can choose to buy a Linux PC, fully assembled with Linux pre-installed, from CurrentBuild Computer, as your preferred Linux PC manufacturer that would also be very cool.
-Here, check out our different PC models - Sense PC, Sense PC 2, Sense mini PC, Dream PC, Dream Big PC and Dream WS.
+Here, check out our different PC models - Sense PC, Sense PC 2, Sense mini PC, Dream PC, Dream BIG PC, Speed WS, Speed WS 2 and Speed SV.
 Thanks and enjoy your Linux PC!